istio/istio.io/content/about/contribute/creating-and-editing-pages/index.md

 keywords: [contribute]
 ---

-This page shows how to create and maintain Istio documentation topics.
+This page shows how to create, test, and maintain Istio documentation topics.

 ## Before you begin